 The garden symbolises the earth and the unity of all beings around a common focal point – water, the symbol of life.
 Plants have been chosen for their special significance to diverse religious and spiritual traditions.

 Feel free to use this space for quiet reflection, meditation and prayer.
 It is also used for memorial services when required.

-Explore a range of faiths and visiting chaplains at Curtin University.
+Explore a range of faiths, events and visiting chaplains at Curtin University.

 Buddhism follows the teachings (Dharma) of Lord Buddha.